adinasarapu/adinasarapu.github.io/_brain/2024-movement-disorders.md

 |                               | - Role of oxidative stress is less characterized compared to Parkinson's.                      | - Elevated pro-inflammatory cytokines and microglia activation observed.                         |
 | **Metabolic and Mitochondrial Dysfunction** | - Some forms show mitochondrial dysfunction and altered energy metabolism.                    | - Central feature involves mitochondrial dysfunction leading to decreased ATP production and increased oxidative stress. |

-This table provides a clear comparison of the molecular differences between Dystonia and Parkinson's disease across several key aspects.